shirinyamani/transformer-network/README.md

 # Transformer Network 😈

 Transformers🤗 has become the front-runner for our everyday-life applications!
 Powering from Google, Twitter, Zoom to Uber & many more!
-Little by little it's becoming the default approach to building features, products, workflows, and technology!
+Little by little it becomes the default approach to building features, products, workflows, and technology!

 Transformers were first introduced in [Attention is All you Need](https://arxiv.org/abs/1706.03762) paper as a tool for sequence transduction—converting one sequence of symbols to another.
-The most popular example at the time was a translation, from English to German🇩🇪.
-However, nowadays they have not only become frontier in NLP but also have done so magically in the vision 🤩🔥 area!
+The most popular example at the time was translation, from English to German🇩🇪.
+However, nowadays, they have not only become frontier in NLP but also have done so magically in the vision 🤩🔥 area!

 So by now, ya should have understood the importance of getting to know about Transformers🤗 as an inseparable part of our life!
-So let's dive in **🏊‍♂️🏊‍♀️** and see what they are **🔥**!
+So let's dive in **🏊‍♀️** and see what they are **🔥**!
 So much fun ahead! **🤩🥳**

 ## Content 📝
 1. **Mapping Words to Vectors**